anderizquierdo/homelab-docker-compose/wg-easy/README.md

 ## Notes

 - `WG_ALLOWED_IPS=0.0.0.0/0` routes **all** client traffic through the VPN.
 To use split-tunnel mode (only route traffic to home network), change this to your LAN subnet (e.g. `192.168.0.0/24`).
-- `WG_DEFAULT_DNS=192.168.0.50` — update this to match your local DNS server (AdGuard Home, Pi-hole, or router IP) so VPN clients benefit from local DNS filtering.
+- `WG_DEFAULT_DNS` — update this to match your local DNS server (AdGuard Home, Pi-hole, or router IP) so VPN clients benefit from local DNS filtering.
 - The web UI (port `51821`) should be restricted to local network access only.